Wood species

 Uses of cherry wood

-European cherry wood is used both as a solid wood and as veneer, in furniture, in the decoration of luxury cars and boats, in the manufacture of musical instruments and various turned or carved objects of special value.
+European cherry wood is used both as a solid and as veneer, in furniture, in the decoration of luxury cars and boats, in the manufacture of musical instruments and various turned or carved objects of great value.
 In the musical instrument industry, it is used not only for its appearance but also for its resonance properties.

 cherry wood